Amir Aliakbari

-Amir Aliakbari (امير علىاكبرى, born 11 December 1987) is an Iranian mixed martial artist signed to ONE Championship, where he competes in the Heavyweight division.
-He has also competed for Absolute Championship Berkut (ACB) and Rizin Fighting Federation.
+Amir Aliakbari (امير علىاكبرى, born 11 December 1987) is an Iranian wrestler and mixed martial artist who he competes in the Heavyweight division.
+He has also competed for ONE Championship, Absolute Championship Berkut (ACB) and Rizin Fighting Federation.

 Aliakbari is also a former gold medalist and world champion in Greco-Roman wrestling, winning gold medals at the 2010 World Wrestling Championships and 2009 Asian Wrestling Championships.
-International Wrestling Federation FILA banned Aliakbari from competing for life after a second doping offense.
+International Wrestling Federation FILA (now United World Wrestling) banned Aliakbari from competing for life after a second doping offense.

 Wrestling career

 In 2007–2008, Aliakbari wrestled for Melli Haffari Company Ahvaz Sports Club of the Iranian Premier Wrestling League.

 Aliakbari missed the 2012 Summer Olympics due to a doping suspension.

 In the 2013 World Wrestling Championships, 120 kg he initially won a gold medal, making him a two-time world champion.
 However, in December 2013, International Wrestling Federation, FILA banned Aliakbari for life after a second doping offence.
 He was stripped of his gold medal and Heiki Nabi was moved up to gold.